senzei88/THUD_Raid_Tools/README.md

 - Opens the summon popup immediately
 - Plays the ReadyCheck sound

-Useful for summoning raid members and friends to your current location without any location keywords needed.

 #### Summon Popup

 A small draggable popup that appears when a summon is triggered.
 Shows the player's name and destination.